jeffThompson/CollisionDetection/MarkdownFiles/line-circle.md

 	float distY = y1 - y2;
 	float len = sqrt( (distX*distX) + (distY*distY) );

-Next, we get a value we're calling `dot`.
+Then, we get a value we're calling `dot`.
 If you've done vector math before, this is the same as doing the [dot product](http://en.wikipedia.org/wiki/Dot_product) of two vectors.
 If this isn't familiar, no worry!
 Consider this step a lot of math you can be glad not to have to solve by hand:

 	float dot = ( ((cx-x1)*(x2-x1)) + ((cy-y1)*(y2-y1)) ) / pow(len,2);